Zero Trust Access to a Collection of RDP Servers

 Steps

-1. Navigate to Manage Services > Infrastructure and click + Register Service.
-Then, select the template RDP Service.
+1. Navigate from Private Access > Infrastructure, and select + Register Service.
+Then, select the RDP Service template.

 2. On the service registration page, configure the Service Details.